15johare/15johare.github.io/README.md

               width="203">

               <p>

-              birds come in all shapes and sizes,<br> my friend kieran shot one of a roof and it played in a dogs mouth,<br>
-              <br>they are very stupid and fly into windows like James Kinsella,<br> their crow is annoyng, they can fly in the sky<br>
+              Birds come in all shapes and sizes, my friend kieran shot one of a roof and it played in a dogs mouth, they are very stupid and fly into windows like James Kinsella, their crow is annoyng, they can fly in the sky, Feathers do many jobs for birds.
+Soft down keeps them warm, wing feathers allow flight and tail feathers are used for steering.
+The color of the feathers can be used to hide the bird or to help the bird find a boyfriend or a girlfriend!

               </p>